Hitesh349/Face_Recognition_Project/README.md

-Here are some steps we did till now in our porject-
+Here are some steps we did till now in our project-

 1.Install Dependencies-